Developing and Qualifying Novel Endpoints

-While CTTI’s Novel Endpoints project provided recommendations and resources to identify, select, and develop novel endpoints resulting from the use of DHTs, there are currently few examples of novel endpoints derived from a DHT to serve as a standard of evidence to support a labeling claim submitted to regulators.
-To fill this requirement, CTTI will create recommendations and resources for establishing and using meaningful, DHT-derived novel endpoints for regulatory decision-making.
+While CTTI’s initial Novel Endpoints project provided recommendations and resources to identify, select, and develop novel endpoints resulting from the use of DHTs, there are currently few examples of novel endpoints derived from a DHT to serve as a standard of evidence to support a labeling claim submitted to regulators.
+To fill this requirement, CTTI started a follow-on project to create recommendations and resources for establishing and using meaningful, DHT-derived novel endpoints for regulatory decision-making.

-Results from this project will increase the use of meaningful, DHT-derived novel endpoints as key endpoints in clinical trials for regulatory decisions.
+Results from the Novel Endpoint Acceptance project will increase the use of meaningful, DHT-derived novel endpoints as key endpoints in clinical trials for regulatory decisions.

-The project team will engage in the following actions to support the project objectives:
+The Novel Endpoint Acceptance project team will engage in the following actions to support the project objectives: